 - 🐾 【WIDELY APPLICABLE】:This 2 in 1 brush is...

-This great little double-sided brush is useful no matter what length your dog’s coat It has bristles on one side and pins on the other.
-You can use the bristle side on soft puppy hair and when your boy gets older, you can use the pin side.
+This great little double-sided cockapoo grooming brush is helpful no matter what length your dog’s coat It has bristles on one side and pins on the other.
+You can use the bristle side on soft puppy hair, and when your boy gets older, you can use the pin side.
 This is why we highlighted it as the best cockapoo puppy brush.
-Although it’s best to finger-comb your dog first – just running your fingers through his fur – to loosen off any tangles, afterwards it’s good to use the pin side to get rid of any loose hair, when your dog is more comfortable with their brushing sessions.
-When your pup is older and his adult coat has grown in, the pin side of the brush will also remove any loose undercoat.
+Although it’s best to finger-comb your dog first – just running your fingers through his fur – to loosen off any tangles (used with detangling spray), afterwards, it’s good to use the pin side to get rid of any loose hair when your dog is more comfortable with their brushing sessions.
+When your pup is older and his adult coat has grown in, the pin side of the cockapoo brush will also remove any loose undercoat.

-The softer bristle brush side of this brush is good if your pup has a silkier medium or long coat.
-It’s also good when your puppy is young and it will get them used to being brushed, and it’s gentle enough to use from when your puppy first becomes part of your family.
+The softer bristle brush side of this brush is good if your pup has a silkier medium or long cockapoo coat.
+It’s also good when your cockapoo puppy is young, and it will get them used to be brushed, and it’s gentle enough to use from when your puppy first becomes part of your family.

 The pins are gently rounded so they won’t scratch your dog’s skin and will be comfortable for him.
-The joint on the handle means if you do get a tangle, it won’t hurt your dog as the brush will take the impact.
-Also, the head moves as you brush your dog, and it will follow his contours and reduce any pressure on his skin.
+The joint on the handle means if you get a tangle, it won’t hurt your dog as the brush will take the impact.
+Also, the head moves as you brush your dog, following his contours and reducing any pressure on his skin.

-Customers love this brush, and it has some excellent reviews on amazon.co.uk.
-Lots of dog owners like it because of the “give” on the handle, the fact that it moves just a bit means that dogs who previously didn’t like being groomed are much more readily accepting of this brush.
-Dogs with arthritis or otherwise painful joints like the brush because of its gentle action, allowing owners to more easily establish an effective grooming regime.
+Customers love this cockapoo brush, which has some excellent reviews on amazon.co.uk.
+Many dog owners like it because of the “give” on the handle; the fact that it moves just a bit means that dogs who previously didn’t like being groomed are much more readily accepting of this cockapoo brush.
+Dogs with arthritis or otherwise painful joints like the brush because of its gentle action, allowing owners to establish an effective grooming regime easily.

 Although there are some reports of the handle of this brush coming off, remember there is a one-year guarantee on the brush.
-So, if your brush lasts less than one year give the company a call for another one.
-And if the new one lasts less than a year, then call them again!
-If it’s the handle that makes it work for your cockapoo, then you need one of these dog brushes.
+So, if your brush lasts less than one year, give the company a call for another one.
+And if the new one lasts less than a year, call them again!
+If the handle makes it work for your cockapoo, then you need one of these dog brushes.

-This brush has long curved pins and these glide through tangles and matting.
-There is less snagging than traditional slicker brushes.
+This cockapoo dog brush has long curved pins that glide through tangles and matting.
+There is less snagging than with traditional slicker brushes.
 Like the previous brush, this one has a flexible head, which does make a difference in the comfort levels when going over the contours and joints of your cockapoo.
-This brush is recommended for Labradoodles and cockapoos, as well as other poodle crossbreeds.
+This cockapoo brush is recommended for Labradoodles, cockapoos, and other poodle crossbreeds.

-All in all, although it is by no means the cheapest brush, it’s still a good one and worth the extra cost and one that we think is definitely the best brush for adult cockapoos.
+Although it is by no means the cheapest brush, it’s still a good one and worth the extra cost and one that we think is the best brush for adult cockapoos.

 Pecute Grooming Dematting Comb Tool Kit

-This comb set is made of a hard-wearing and very high-quality material known as TPR which means it will last a long time and you won’t be constantly replacing it.
-The stainless-steel blades will not rust, another reason for its longevity.
+This comb set is made of a hard-wearing and very high-quality material known as TPR, which means it will last a long time, and you won’t constantly replace it.
+The stainless-steel blades will not rust, another reason for their longevity.
 The handle is non-slip and ergonomic, meaning you can groom more than one dog without your hands getting tired.

-For your pets, you will find it minimizes the skin irritation associated with tangles.
-The two-sided teeth (there are 12-23 teeth on the comb) will cut out tangles as well as producing fast results when thinning your dog’s coat.
-Use the wider teeth for matting and tangles; the finer set teeth will be better for de-shedding your dog.
-Both of these have sharp blades so you will need to be careful and patient when using them to cut your dog’s fur.
+You will find it minimizes the skin irritation associated with tangles for your pets.
+The two-sided teeth (12-23 teeth on the comb) will cut out tangles and produce fast results when thinning your dog’s coat.
+Use the broader teeth for matting and tangles; the finer set teeth will be better for de-shedding your dog.
+Both have sharp blades, so you will need to be careful and patient when using them to cut your dog’s fur.

 Since cockapoos often get tangles that cannot be simply removed with brushing, it’s important to remove them.
-If they aren’t removed, they will matt further and pull on the dog’s skin, they can also cause infections.
+If they aren’t removed, they will matt further and pull on the dog’s skin; they can also cause infections.
 Not only that, Melissa Verplank (Certified Master Groomer) says that bugs, injuries, and all sorts can be hidden underneath matted fur.
-Using this set will carefully remove these problems and will leave your dog with healthy, happy skin.
+This set will carefully remove these problems and leave your dog with healthy, happy skin.

-The comb is useful for removing any remaining loose fur and debris from your dog’s coat.
+The comb helps remove any remaining loose fur and debris from your dog’s coat.

 Rosewood Soft Protection Salon Grooming Double-Sided Brush

-This high quality little double-sided brush comes in three sizes.
+This high-quality little double-sided brush comes in three sizes.
 It is a brush with pins on one side and bristles on the other.
-The small size is ideal for a puppy cockapoo, making it easy to reach under his legs and down his chest.
+The small size is ideal for a cockapoo puppy, making it easy to reach under his legs and down his chest.
 The handle has an ergonomic handgrip to make it more comfortable for you to groom your dog.
-The pin side will break up the coat removing loose hair and debris.
-The bristle brush side smooths the coat and makes it look glossy.
+The pin side will break up the cockapoo’s coat removing loose hair and debris.
+The bristle brush side smooths the cockapoo coat and makes it look glossy.

-Many customers are very pleased with this brush, particularly on small breed puppies.
-The soft bristle brush side is best for small dogs although the pin side is something they will need to get used to, so giving them a light brush with the pin side will get them used to it.
-Customers say the pins stay in better than most dog brushes, this means your brush will last a long time and you won’t lose stray pins in your dog’s coat.
+Many customers are very pleased with this dog brush, particularly small-breed puppies.
+The soft bristle brush side is best for small dogs, although the pin side is something they will need to get used to, so giving them a light brush with the pin side will get them used to it.
+Customers say the pins stay in better than most dog brushes, this means your dog brush will last a long time, and you won’t lose stray pins in your dog’s coat.